-A journey map (link to "What is journey map")is a visualization tool that helps organizations identify and understand the experiences their customers are having with the company and find ways to improve them.
+A journey map is a visualization tool that helps organizations identify and understand the experiences their customers are having and find ways to improve them.
 Before beginning the journey map, we need to understand the current state of the company.
-Consider where you are now, what you know about your processes, and what hypotheses you already have to set the foundation for your research.
+Consider where you are now, what you know about your processes, and what hypotheses you already have in order to set the foundation for your research.

 Begin with the end in mind

 Equally as important as understanding where you are is determining where you want to be, or your goal state.
 What does success look like?
 Who will use the map?
 What does streamlining the journey mean for the business as a whole?
-Knowing what you aim to get out of a journey map helps dictate what research methods to use and how it will provide lasting value in the long run.
+Knowing what you aim to get out of a journey map helps guide what research methods to use.

-Once we determine where you are and where you want to be, we can begin designing creative and efficient solutions to get you from one to the other.
+Once you determine where you are and where you want to be, you can begin designing creative and efficient solutions to get you from one to the other.

 To understand what your customers experience, you have to ask them.
 The information that informs a journey map can be gathered in a number of ways, but it will very rarely only require one method or approach.
-Whether using traditional approaches like focus groups or more digitally disruptive methods like webpage heatmapping, you want to make sure you’ve done thorough research on what people are experiencing with your brand.
+Whether using a traditional approach like focus groups or a more digitally disruptive method like webpage heatmapping, you want to make sure you’ve done thorough research on what people are experiencing with your brand.
 This often means using a combination of research methods.

 Traditional research methods

 Video focus groups

 Web traffic flow analysis